gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 The standard library provides the [gleam/result](https://hexdocs.pm/gleam_stdlib/gleam/result.html) module for interacting with `Result` values.

 Similar to the Elm function `Result.andThen`, the Gleam standard library includes a [result.try](https://hexdocs.pm/gleam_stdlib/gleam/result.html#try) function that allows for chaining together functions that return `Result` values.
-This can be used in conjuntion with the `use` keyword to allow for early returns from a function.
+This can be used in conjunction with the `use` keyword to allow for early returns from a function.
 A `use` expression will take the value from the passed in `Result` and treat the rest of the function body as the function that should be called if the `Result` is `Ok`.
 If the passed in `Result` is an `Error`, the rest of the function body will not get called and the `Error` will be immediately returned.

 ```gleam
 let a_number = "1"